Understand the Future Customer Journey

-A few weeks ago, I was in Brisbane speaking to the CEOs of private hospitals in Queensland about the future of healthcare.
+I remember speaking at a conference in Brisbane to a group of CEOs of private hospitals about the future of healthcare.
 These are smart, savvy, experienced people who know healthcare is changing, know they need to change as well, but don’t know exactly what to do.

 But I know some of them were taken aback when I said: